renvrant/formcontrol-freaks/chapter/chapter.md

 making state immutable has a lot of advantages when we are dealing with concurrency.
 In particular,
 systems are a lot easier to reason about and test if they can't change under our feet.

+> FIXME I really like the term "reason about" but I have also seen the term weaponized by the opposition as being "hand wavy".

 Pure functional programming therefore lets us substitute a cheap, plentiful resource–computer time–for one which is much more expensive–human brain power.